Clonidine extended-release (generic; US brand name Kapvay® has been discontinued) is a centrally-acting alpha2-adrenergic agonist.

 Prescribing information for clonidine (Kapvay®) extended-release tablets

-Copyright 2016 to 2023, Simple and Practical Medical Education, LLC.
+Copyright © 2016 to 2024, Simple and Practical Medical Education, LLC.
 All rights reserved.
-May not be reproduced in any form without express written permission.
+The content on this website may not be reproduced in any form without express written permission.

-Disclaimer: The content on this website is provided as general education for medical professionals.
+Disclaimer: The material on this website is provided as general education for medical professionals.
 It is not intended or recommended for patients or other laypersons or as a substitute for medical advice, diagnosis, or treatment.
-Patients must always consult a qualified health care professional regarding their diagnosis and treatment.
+Patients must always consult a qualified healthcare professional regarding their diagnosis and treatment.
 Healthcare professionals should always check this website for the most recently updated information.

 Leave a Reply: